Apple forecasts faster sales growth, strong iPhone demand despite glum economy | Business

 Apple shares closed Thursday down about 11% so far this year, slightly less than the broader S&P 500 index and also less than other consumer hardware makers such as Sonos Inc and Samsung Electronics Co.
 Apple said iPhone sales were $40.7 billion, up about 3% from a year earlier and well ahead of the overall global smartphone market, which fell 9% during the just-ended quarter, according to Canalys data.

 Apple Inc on Thursday said parts shortages are easing and that demand for iPhones is unceasing despite consumers tightening other spending, helping it top Wall Street expectations and forecast faster sales growth ahead.
-The Silicon Valley giant's shares rose 3% after hours following the release of the results.
+The Silicon Valley giant's shares rose 2.6% after hours following the release of the results.
+Apple said it was not providing specific revenue guidance due to economic uncertainty.

 Though macroeconomic indicators around the world are turning negative, Chief Financial Officer Luca Maestri told Reuters there had been no slowdown in demand for iPhones.
 The iPhone maker's loyal and relatively affluent customer base has enabled it to weather dips better than other consumer brands in the past, and the results for Apple's fiscal third quarter suggest a similar pattern emerging.
 Canalys Research analyst Runar Bjorhovde said, "Apple in that sense has a certain robustness that will allow it to be impacted less than a lot of its competitors."

-The slumping economy is hurting sales of advertising, accessories and home products, though, Apple's Maestri said in an interview.
+The slumping economy is hurting sales of advertising, accessories and home products, though, Apple's Maestri said in an interview, calling the units "pockets of weakness."
 "Fortunately, we have a very broad portfolio, so we know we're going to be able to navigate that," he added.

 Parts shortages will continue to limit Mac and iPad sales, Maestri said, though the impact has been easing.
 They cost Apple under $4 billion in sales in the quarter ended June 25, less than it had forecast.
 Maestri said the company expects the hit to diminish further in the current quarter.
 Sales compared to a year ago should rise faster in the current quarter than 2% growth it posted in the just-ended quarter, Maestri said.